 So, every day or two I scoop out a good fistful of dough, about the size of large grapefruit, and let it rise for 20 minutes on a floured cloth.
 The dough is wet, remember, so it helps to dust it and the hands with flour.
 Roll it about on the floured cloth, quickly forming the dough ball into a comfortable loaf shape.
 This only takes a few seconds.
 Sprinkle a little more flour on top of the dough and let it sit for 20 minutes.
 Total rising time is 40 minutes; it takes just 20 minutes to preheat my oven.

 After 20 minutes, turn on the oven to 450° F and put a cast-iron Dutch oven and its lid in the oven to preheat.
 When the oven is hot, working quickly, open the oven, pick up the dough by putting a hand under the cloth, and gently tip the dough into the hot cast-iron pot.
-Sometimes I slash the top with a sharp knife, but that step isn’t necessary.
+Sometimes I slash the top with a sharp knife, but that step isn’t necessary (my son-on-law has since given me a handy French razor for just that purpose; it has a plastic sheath that protects the blade).
 Quickly replace the lid and close the oven, then set the timer for 20 minutes.